KobeB87/Examples/README.md

 Test2
 We are on the develop branch

-Adding new feature grat !!
+Adding new feature great !!